 And we can see what would she like to do with the family on a trip: sea life, aquarium, days out, fun places, swimming pool – This person is looking for things to keep the kids busy, places where they could have fun with their kids.

 And now you think you have a clear idea about how to write your article, right?
-We’ll, you’re right, if you’re only going to target the Irish market.
+Well, you’re right if you’re only going to target the Irish market.

 Persona Based on Geo-location

-But let’s take a look at our experiment, this time with an American search – we went for the United Stated and tried to find out who’s the person from US typing in Google “Things to do in Dublin”.
+But let’s take a look at our experiment, this time with an American search – we went for the United States and tried to find out who’s the person from US typing in Google “Things to do in Dublin”.
 Would it be the same woman with kids looking for fun activities?

 You bet is not.
 It’s a totally different person.
-So, you’d think that is the same article, and you would optimise the keywords based on whatever tool you used for research.
+So, you’d think that is the same article, and you would optimize the keywords based on whatever tool you used for research.
 You’d follow all the rules you have learned about SEO content – a good, long article, with media and everything else.
 But you’d write an article who would make some of the searchers unhappy.
 Because that’s not what they are looking for.

 So, let’s take a look at what else a searched from US is looking for in Google:

-I would guess that the person who’s typing on Google “Things to do in Dublin” and is from USA it’s actually a man, with totally different interests that the user from Ireland searching for the same “things to do…”
+I would guess that the person who’s typing on Google “Things to do in Dublin” and is from the USA it’s actually a man, with totally different interests that the user from Ireland searching for the same “things to do…”

-So this user is interested into hiking, boats and is interested in a Keystone – I have to be honest and say that I didn’t know what a Keystone is either.
+So this user is interested in hiking, boats and is interested in a Keystone – I have to be honest and say that I didn’t know what a Keystone is either.
 Is actually a camping van, a camping vans company.

 Probably they’re not going to only visit Dublin, it’s not a city break.
 So obviously, some very different interests from our Irish user.
-They’re probably in a long holiday in Europe and are also visiting Paris, Milano, Rome.
+They’re probably on a long holiday in Europe and are also visiting Paris, Milano, Rome.
 And they want to save money on accommodation, that’s why they’re probably even looking into renting a camping van – and they also search for “cheap hotels”.
 On the other side, they have a budget, just don’t want to spend too much on hotels.
-We can see they’re looking to get the best tours during their trip, they don’t search for cheap places to eat, but actually want to experiment good healthy food – the keywords “seafood” and “one place nutrition”.
+We can see they’re looking to get the best tours during their trip, they don’t search for cheap places to eat, but actually, want to experiment good healthy food – the keywords “seafood” and “one place nutrition”.

-As you can see, there’s a totally different article that you should write for our main keyword, if instead of Ireland you target United States.
+As you can see, there’s a totally different article that you should write for our main keyword, if instead of Ireland you target the United States.
 And the same goes for any other country.

 Learn the interests and the ton of voice you need to use